 “Communication is merely an exchange of information, but connection is an exchange of our humanity.” - Sean Stephenson, Get Off Your “But”

-4. Be supportive with each other
+4. Be supportive of each other

 Our relationship with a colleague usually deepens after they have helped us with something.
 It’s the feeling of “If I fall, you’ve got my back” that makes a true team.

 However, in remote work, employees tend to keep problems to themselves.
 Should I bring this up in the team chat, or it’s too minor?
 If I ask Alex about this, will I bother him?
 Will my coworkers think that I’m inadequate?
 All sorts of questions pop up in the mind of a remote worker when they hit a blocker.
 While in an office, they can just tap on the shoulder of a nearby colleague to get help.